-Our Mission: “To champion the banjo and inspire creativity around the globe by supplying the best quality, American made banjos available to players of all abilities.”
+Our Mission: “To champion the banjo and inspire freedom of creativity around the globe by supplying the best quality, American made banjos available to players of all abilities.”

 Welcome to the wonderful online world of Deering Banjos where we invite you to check out our full range of American made banjo’s including the Deering, Vega, Tenbrooks, and Goodtime banjos, all of which are hand built by Janet and I and our team of 48 dedicated banjo specialists right here in our Spring Valley, California facility, just 10 miles East of downtown San Diego.